 - After Iron, Aluminum is the second-most widely used metal in the world

-- The metal is ideal for operations including drilling, cutting, punching, welding, rolling, forming and bending, due to its malleability
+- The metal is ideal for operations including drilling, cutting, punching, welding, rolling, forming, and bending, due to its malleability

-- Aluminum reacts with oxygen in the air to form an extremely thin layer of oxide, which is self-repairing, dense, and provides corrosion protection
+- Aluminum reacts with oxygen in the air to form an extremely thin layer of oxide, which is self-repairing, dense, and provides corrosion protectionIt does not rust because it contains no Iron, making it attractive for outdoor applications where moisture is a problem

 - It does not rust because it contains no Iron, making it attractive for outdoor applications where moisture is a problem